MrYsLab/python_banyan/README.md

 ### A User's Guide Is Provided.
 Here is what the guide covers:

 Chapter 1 is an introduction to developing with Python Banyan.
-An application tailored specifcally for this purpose will be presented in detail.
+An application tailored specifically for this purpose will be presented in detail.

 In chapter 2, a demonstration of, and a discussion about creating physical computing components with Python Banyan.

 To demonstrate Python Banyan's flexibility, applications will be built from Python 2 components, Python 3 components and even a JavaScript component, all cooperating and communicating with each other within a single Python Banyan application.

 Python Banyan applications may be distributed across multiple computers, all without changing a single line of code.
-Using the components created in this guide, all of the components will first be launched to run on a Raspberry Pi, and then then the components will be re-distributed across a Linux Unbuntu PC, a Windows PC and the Raspberry Pi without having to change a single line of code.
+Using the components created in this guide, all of the components will first be launched to run on a Raspberry Pi, and then then the components will be re-distributed across a Linux Ubuntu PC, a Windows PC and the Raspberry Pi without having to change a single line of code.

 In Chapter 3, we will add components to control an 8x8 bicolor LED matrix connected to a Raspberry Pi.
 A demonstration of using Python Banyan to control an i2c device will be presented.